davedash/davedash.github.com/_posts/2011-01-28-interviews-with-fibonacci.markdown

 * Print `n` digits of the Fibonacci sequence
 * Give me a `list` (if the person knows python) of `n` digits of the Fibonacci sequence.
-* In rare casesPrint the `n`th digit of Fibonacci.
+* In rare cases, Print the `n`th digit of Fibonacci.

 In some cases I dumb it down... a lot: